-In Catania, you will find the dog beach Lido Azzurro.
+In Catania there’s the dog beach Lido Azzurro.

-For further information about addresses, contacts and specific inquires on the beaches dedicated to our four-legged friends, we suggest to see the list below, that is annually updated by Sicilia Turismo per Tutti, the association caring for accessible and environmentally friendly hospitality projects throughout the Sicilian territory.
+To find addresses, contact details and specific information on the beaches dedicated to our four-legged friends, consult the list below, which is updated annually by the Sicilia Turismo per Tutti association, which undertakes hospitality accessibility and sustainability projects throughout Sicily.

-Although in Italy the rabies vaccination certificate is not mandatory (though in some regions is required), bringing along the animal’s health card on which the vaccinations are recorded is recommended.
-If we travel in Europe, US or Canada we must arm ourselves with an International Certificate of Origin and Health issued by the ASL or by a veterinarian officially authorized.
-The certificate shall certify that: 1) the dog has been vaccinated against rabies less than eleven months and more than twenty days before; 2) the dog has been visited on the day the certificate was issued and it is clinically healthy.
-This certificate is valid for 30 days from the date of issuance.
-In some countries there are rules even stricter according to which you can get detailed information by referring directly to the veterinary service.
-Quarantine periods are often provided: periods that vary from country to country, during which the animal is separated from the owner and held at an appropriate medical facility.
-For Italian laws you can refer to this:
+Although the rabies vaccination certificate is not compulsory in Italy (though it is requested in some regions), when travelling with your animal it’s advisable to carry the card on which their vaccinations are recorded issued by your vet.
+If you’re travelling in Europe, the USA or Canada, you must obtain an international certificate of origin and health issued by the ASL [Local Health Authority] or by an officially authorised vet.
+The certificate should confirm that: 1) the dog was vaccinated against rabies less than eleven months, and more than twenty days, previously; 2) the dog was seen on the day the certificate was issued and found to be clinically healthy.
+This certificate is valid for 30 days from the date of issue.
+Some countries have even more severe regulations which you can obtain information about by contacting the veterinary service directly.
+Period of quarantine are also often envisaged, the length varying from country to country, during which the animal is separated from its owner and kept in a specific healthcare facility.

-The Statement of reference for travelling by car with a dog in Italy is the Nuovo Codice della Strada (Legislative Decree No. 285, April 30, 1992, as amended.) and more precisely TITOLO V – Norme di Comportamento (Standards of Conduct) – Art.
-169. Trasporto di persone, animali and oggetti sui veicoli a motore – comma 6 Art.
+The reference legislation for travelling by car with a dog in Italy is the new highway code (Legislative Decree No. 285 of 30 April 1992, as amended) and more specifically, TITLOLO V – Norme di comportamento [Standards of Behaviour] — Art.
+169. Trasporto di persone, animali e oggetti sui veicoli a motore [transportation of people, animal and objects in motor vehicles] — paragraph 6 of Art.
 169.